 Adding apples was my idea.
-Rum-based sauce has a certain degree of bitterness that I dislike, and the apples tame that.
-I’m not sure what my husband liked more, the rum or the apples.
+Rum-based sauces has a certain degree of bitterness that I dislike, and the apples tame that.
+I'm not sure what my husband liked more, the rum or the apples.
 Try it yourself and let me know what you think.

-I don’t recommend this dish for children for the obvious reason that children should stay away from alcohol, but also because quails have many very small bones that can be a choking hazard for kids.
-Consider this a special “grown-ups” dish.
+I don't recommend this dish for children for the obvious reason that children should stay away from alcohol, but also because quails have many very small bones that can be a choking hazard for kids.
+Consider this a special "grown-up" dish.

 - 12 quails